Customer success vs customer support: Why they’re both important

 The inbound queueing system generates an endless loop of tickets waiting to be attended to.
 On an average day, reps have to take on calls, chats, and emails nonstop to hit their daily KPIs.

-While this system works just fine, there are some concerns as to the general busyness of a CS representative’s day.
-Some believe that this causes burnout and mental health decline amongst call center agents.
+While this system works just fine, there are some concerns about the general busyness of a CS representative’s day.
+Some believe that this causes burnout and mental health decline among call center agents.

 Outbound support

-Outbound support is mainly used for contacting consumers, prospects, and leads.
+Outbound support is mainly used to contact consumers, prospects, and leads.

-Telemarketing and telesales are both an example of outbound campaigns that exist inside company departments.
+Telemarketing and telesales are both examples of outbound campaigns that exist inside company departments.

 Voice campaigns